emtunc/Certificate-Transparency-to-Slack/README.md

 The script does the following:

-  * Checks whether this is the first time the domain is being monitored (i.e., does an S3 object for the domain already exist?)
+* Checks whether this is the first time the domain is being monitored (i.e., does a stored certificate ID for the domain already exist?)
-  * If this domain has not been monitored before then the script will call out to the Cert Spotter API, grab the latest issued certificate ID and store it in an S3 object.
+* If this domain has not been monitored before then the script will call out to the Cert Spotter API, grab the latest issued certificate ID and store it in a marker file.
 We start monitoring from this point on.
-  * If this domain has already been monitored then the script pulls the certificate ID out of the S3 object and checks to see if any certificates have been issued since that certificate ID
+* If this domain has already been monitored then the script pulls the certificate ID out of the marker file and checks to see if any certificates have been issued since that certificate ID
 * Dump any new certificates to Slack

 I have compared this script with Facebook's CT monitoring service, Cert Spotter (e-mail service) and several others - this tool always alerts me the fastest.